Joachim-barre/2048/README.md

 A small 2048 clone witen in c# with the godot engine

-android support is WIP (no touchscreen support)
+with linux,windows and android support

 # Credits